ASteinheiser/snooty-ast-to-mdx/README.md

 # snooty-ast-to-mdast

 This is a tool to convert Snooty AST to MDX AST.
+This uses Remark to convert the custom RST markdown represented as AST to mdast, which can then be converted to MDX.

 ## Usage